-Ergonomic design for safe handling (sufficient distance from the hot oil)
+Ergonomic design for safe handling (sufficient distance to the hot oil)

-- Washable under running water
+Washable under running water

-- Certified according to HACCP International and NSF
+Certified according to HACCP International, NSF and BVLK

 In contrast to a cooking oil test strip, measurement using a cooking oil tester is more intuitive and reliable, above all providing reproducible, comparable measuring values.
 A dye is applied to a cooking oil test strip and this changes colour accordingly in contact with the oil.
 Comparison with a table enables you to know how the quality of the oil is doing.
 However, because cooking oil strips measure the free fatty acid content and this varies during frying, caution must be exercised here.